An artistic conversation with Leonard Kahlcke, Bespoke Shoemaker, Frankfurt am Main

 LK: I believe we all should restore honor to the way we live!
 All men for himself.

-MMD: if someone comes to you one day and ask you how s/he can become a great bespoke shoemaker, what is your advice?
+MMD: If someone comes to you one day and ask you how s/he can become a great bespoke shoemaker, what is your advice?

 LK: If that person came to me, I would assume that they would want to learn from me, since I could only teach what I mastered, I would share my knowledge and in return ask the person to choose of my original designs, to inherit into their range offered and served to their clients in the future.